 In an article for The Cut, one woman suffering from migraine said, “The head pain is the least of my concerns.
 It’s the light hurting my eyes and constant throwing up that is most impactful.”

-Even if you don’t typically get an upset stomach with your migraines, nausea can be a side effect of triptans, a pain relief medication taken during attacks.
+Even if you don’t typically get an upset stomach with your migraine, nausea can be a side effect of triptans, a pain relief medication taken during attacks.
 While there are home remedies for handling nausea—ginger in particular has been proven to ease an upset stomach—there are also prescription anti-nausea drugs that can be incredibly effective.

 As you probably know from your own experience, nausea is a common condition and a side effect of many drugs.

 When it comes to treating migraine, anti-nausea medication won’t do anything for your headache—but it can soothe the upset stomach that so often accompanies it.

 What are the different types of anti-nausea medication?

 Some anti-nausea drugs are available over-the-counter.
 For example, antacids (like Tums) and medications like Pepto-Bismol can settle your stomach.
 However, because migraine nausea originates from your migraine (a.k.a. your brain) and not your stomach, these won’t be effective.